julielinx/julielinx.github.io/_posts/2020-03-30-12_missing_values.md

 ### Automating the solution

 The tricky part of addressing missing values will be automating the solution.
-Since each method is best used on a specific criteria (frequency of missingness, data distribution, etc), I'll need to develop logic and code to programatically determine the best solution given the data's characteristics.
-Like feature reduction in entry 11 - Consolidate Pre-processing Steps, this gets into the territory of needing a way to measure the efficacy of my logic.
+Since each method is best used on a specific criteria (frequency of missingness, data distribution, etc), I'll need to develop logic and code to programmatically determine the best solution given the data's characteristics.
+Like feature reduction in [Entry 11](https://julielinx.github.io/blog/11_consolidate_preprocess), this gets into the territory of needing a way to measure the efficacy of my logic.
 All of which sounds time consuming.
 This was already another time-consuming, research heavy entry that took way longer than 1-2 hours.
 So my final decision is that I'm going to skip automating the missingness solution until I've got a way to evaluate model performance.

 ## Up Next

-Endcoding categorical variables.
+Endcoding categorical variables

 ## Resources